Why do teeth get discolored or darken?

-- Medications: The antibiotics tetracycline and doxycycline are known to discolor teeth when given to children whose teeth are still developing (before the age of 8).
-Mouth rinses and washes containing chlorhexidine and cetylpyridinium chloride can also stain your teeth.
-Antihistamines (like Benadryl®), antipsychotic drugs, and antihypertensive medications can also cause teeth discoloration.
+- Medications: It has long been known that certain drugs discolor teeth in developing children.
+The antibiotics tetracycline and doxycycline can affect enamel formation in children under the age of 8.
+Mouth rinses and washes containing chlorhexidine and cetylpyridinium chloride can also stain teeth.
+Antihistamines (like Benadryl®), antipsychotic drugs and antihypertensive medications also can cause teeth discoloration.

-- Dental materials: Some of the materials used in dentistry, such as amalgam restorations, especially silver sulfide-containing materials, can cast a gray-black color to your teeth.
+- Dental materials: Some amalgam restorations, especially silver sulfide-containing materials, can give a gray-black cast to your teeth.

-- Advancing age: As you age, the outer layer of enamel on your teeth gets worn away revealing the natural yellow color of dentin.
-Also with aging, the tooth lays down more dentin, which decreases the size of the pulp.
-This reduces the translucency of the tooth, which makes for a darker appearance.
+- Aging: As you age, the outer layer of enamel on your teeth gets worn away exposing the yellow dentin.
+Your tooth dentin also grows as you age, which decreases the size of the pulp.
+The translucency of the tooth reduces, making it look darker.

-- Environment: Excessive fluoride either from environmental sources (naturally high fluoride levels in water) or from excessive use (fluoride applications, rinses, toothpaste, and fluoride supplements taken by mouth) can cause teeth discoloration.
+- Environment: During tooth formation, too much fluoride either from environmental sources (high fluoride levels in water) or from excessive use of (fluoride applications, rinses, toothpaste) can cause fluorosis, which look like white spots on teeth.

 - Trauma: During sports, kids can get hit in the mouth.
 If they are younger than 8, the damage can disturb enamel formation.
 Trauma can also discolor adult teeth when a sports injury or other impact causes blood flow to decrease to the tooth or the nerve to die.